Podcast and Non Profit 501(c)(3) Supporting Mental Health among First Responders, Military, and Families

 In some ways I’m a bit old school and grew up not talking about feelings because the stereotype was that you were weak to bear your feelings to anyone, especially as a guy.
 I was in a peer support debrief where we handled a call that was very similar to one I had handled over a year earlier.
 I wrestled with images and feelings of failure from the first call because someone had died and I couldn’t save them.
 It wasn't until this meeting where I talked about that earlier call and finally felt freedom.

+Since then, I will talk to anyone who will listen and encourage them to not bottle up emotions.
 I was later nominated by my peers to be a peer support officer for my department and later the Coast Guard.
 I am a huge advocate for these types of resources and encourage anyone going through a hard time to reach out; it’s always easier to go through a hard time when you can share the load with someone else.

 Nikole